Bartolomeo Maranta: Medicine and botany

-Maranta was physician to the Duke of Mantua and later to Cardinal Branda Castiglioni.
+Maranta was physician to the Duke of Mantua and later to Cardinal Branda da Castiglione.
 He combined his interests in medicine and botany in Methodi cognoscendorum simplicium (1559), in which he organized the subject of botanical pharmacology by nomenclature, species identification, and medicinal properties.

 Maranta and other 16th-century naturalists differed from their classical predecessors in allowing empirical evidence to have a direct shaping influence on their work; Maranta wrote that no one could "advance knowledge of simples … without seeing different places and talking to diverse men [who are] experts in their profession."

 Among Maranta's most-referenced works is his treatise on antidotes to poisons, Della theriaca et del mithridato, in two volumes (1572).
 Maranta maintained that theriac had been tested on criminals condemned to death and was proven in antiquity to be infallible.
 It was also a treatment for all diseases.
 If theriac failed to produce results, he said, it was because the physicians and pharmacists of his own time lacked the knowledge to compound it.
 Maranta conducted experiments in the natural history museum of Ferrante Imperato on the proportion of wine needed to dissolve the ingredients for theriac, claiming that "it preserves the healthy" and "cures the sick."
 But theriac was a controversial drug; in the 1570s, two physicians were expelled from the College of Physicians in Brescia for overprescribing it, and Maranta had to fend off criticism for substituting an ingredient in the formula.